List of One Life to Live characters introduced in the 1990s: Dylan Moody

 Dylan Moody is a fictional character on the American soap opera One Life to Live.
-The role was played by actor Christopher Douglas from 1994 until 1997, and briefly in 2000.
+The role was played by actor Christopher Douglas from August 19, 1994 until January 16, 1997, and briefly in 2000.

 Luna and Ty's younger brother Dylan arrives in fictional Llanview in 1994 when Luna is suffering from a spinal injury.
 He helps her during her convalescence, soon romancing Marty Saybrooke.
-Dylan starts and runs a youth center in the Angel Square neighborhood of rough-and-tumble west Llanview.
-Tragically in 1996, Luna takes a bullet intended to kill Dylan.
-Dylan and Marty marry in 1996, but Marty soon realizes her love to be greater for rugged Patrick Thornhart.
-Following their divorce, and without family in town, Dylan departs town in 1997.
+He helps Marty get through her gang rape from 1993, and learn to love again.
+Dylan starts and runs a youth center in the Angel Square neighborhood of rough-and-tumble east Llanview.
+Tragically in 1995, Luna takes a bullet intended to kill Dylan.
+Dylan and Marty marry in 1996, but Dylan is paralyzed for a time after a back injury.
+Marty soon realizes her love to be greater for rugged Patrick Thornhart.
+Following their divorce, and without family in town, Dylan (now able to walk again) departs town in 1997.